rpek99/flask-crud/README.md

 # Flask-Project
-This application has crud operations with flask
+Application that has crud operations with flask

 - Flask
 - HTML